MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-barriers.md

     Set-SPOSite -Identity https:<i></i>//contoso<i></i>.sharepoint<i></i>.com/sites/ResearchTeamSite
 -AddInformationSegment 27d20a85-1c1b-4af2-bf45-a41093b5d111

 You'll see an error message if you attempt to associate a segment that isn't compatible with the site's existing segments.

+>[!NOTE]
-When you add a segment to a site, the site's IB mode is automatically updated as *Explicit*.
+>When you add a segment to a site, the site's IB mode is automatically updated as *Explicit*.

 To remove segment from a site, run the following command: